Maichelanger/Tubereplacer-Muxing/README.md

 - Set the "Custom Stream URL" to the URL the console tells you the server opened at and add __/getvideo/%v__ at the end (Ex. http://192.168.1.120/getvideo/%v)

 # Extra notes
-- The server downloads the videos to convert them first, so long videos will take a while to load.
+- The server will try to stream the video as soon as it starts receiving segments.
+But if it fails, it downloads the videos instead to convert them into a format old iOS can play, so long videos will take a while to load.
 - The cache gets cleared at closing the server (With CTRL+C).
 - For now, I won't be making a Docker option.
 I'm not familiar with it yet and I prefer to get the project working properly first.
 - The stream is always 720p.
 But depending on the video, it may be 30 or 60 fps.